intel/llm-on-ray/tools/redpajama_data_processing/README.md

 nltk.download('punkt')
 nltk.data.load("tokenizers/punkt/english.pickle")
 ```

 ## Common_Crawl
-Please note that the current `togethercomputer/RedPajama-Data-1T` data loading script is not compatible with HuggingFace streaming mode implementation for common_crawl datset.
+Please note that the current `togethercomputer/RedPajama-Data-1T` data loading script is not compatible with HuggingFace streaming mode implementation for common_crawl dataset.
 For common_crawl, you have to first download the dataset to local disk and  preprocess the data in local mode.

 # Troubleshooting
 ## Connection Error